admin-shell-io/aasx-package-explorer/src/AasxPluginPlotting/help/Readme.md

 ### Working sample

-Qualifier name: `Animate.Args`
+Extension name: `Animate.Args`

-Qualifier value:
+Extension value:
 `{ type: "Sin", ofs: 230.0, scale: 10.0, freq: 0.05, timer: 500 }`

-Each 500ms, a new value will be assigned to the qualified SubmodelElement, following a sine-function, ranging from 220 to 240 in value.
+Each 500ms, a new value will be assigned to the attributed SubmodelElement, following a sine-function, ranging from 220 to 240 in value.
 The sine frequency will by 1 / 0.05, that is, 20 seconds.